danielmendoza4213/motor_graders/README.md

 `0.Files_info`

-In this folder it is possible to find several csv files per machine part types including information about the specifics.
+In this folder it is possible to find several csv files per machine part type including information about the specifics.

 `1.Features_and_targets`

+In this folder it is possible to find several csv files per machine part type including features and targets extracted for the machine learning model.

+`2.Models`

+In this folder it is possible to find the model applied to different machine part types and to whole dataset.

+`3.Code`

+In this folder it is possible to find the code we have written to extract features, create a model, look for feature importances and the implementation of the model.
+If you would like to try the model on your data, please go to file 4.

+* Exploration_phase

+This folder has all the trials and error we have encountered during the development part of our project.
+We like to keep it for further inspiration.
+Cause a project is never finished :)

 `.gitignore`